MahjongRepository/mahjong/README.rst

 .. image:: https://github.com/MahjongRepository/mahjong/workflows/Mahjong%20lib/badge.svg
     :target: https://github.com/MahjongRepository/mahjong

-Python 2.7 and 3.5+ are supported.
+Python 3.5+ is supported.
+If you need Python 2 support you can use v1.1.11 version of the library.

-We support the Japanese version of mahjong only (riichi mahjong).
+The library contains various tools (shanten, agari, hand calculation) for the Japanese version of mahjong (riichi mahjong).

 Riichi mahjong hands calculation
 ================================